xavion-lux/HRDisplay/README.md

 ### Customization

 You can customize the shader by providing your own textures for the heart as well as the numbers.</br>
-A template for the number texture is provided for you to create your own number textures.
+A template for the number texture is provided for you to create your own number textures.</br>
+If you experience issues with your textures from a long distances double check the mipmap settings for your texture in Unity.

 ## Installation for VRChat